 Mark attained high level of performance on the Clarinet and Saxophone at a young age.
 Since then Mark has played both instruments in concert bands and musical theatre orchestras.

-Mark encourages all of his reed students to take up both the clarinet and saxophone as multi-reed players in very high demand, both in school concert bands and orchestra, but also in the professional world in musical theatre, studio work and bands.
+Mark encourages all of his reed students to take up both the clarinet and saxophone as multi-reed players are in very high demand, both in school concert bands and orchestras, but also in the professional world in musical theatre, studio work and bands.

 The Clarinet easy to learn and affordable.
 Traditionally it is viewed as the more 'classical' instrument.